 Also known as FakeUpdates, SocGholish typically gains initial access by presenting visitors a compromised website with a lure indicating an update is needed for their browser or other common software.
 Unsuspecting users who download the “update” are tricked into running a malicious JavaScript payload, launching the attack.
-Historically SocGholish wrapped this JavaScript (JS) payload within a ZIP file, however, since late 2022 the JS payload has been delivered directly without the ZIP cover in a majority of cases.
+Historically SocGholish wrapped this JavaScript (JS) payload within a ZIP file, however, since late 2022 direct delivery of the JS without the ZIP file has been observed in over 80 percent of cases.

 what I C

-file, we continued to observe a low volume of SocGholish infections that still delivered the JS within a ZIP file.
+file, throughout 2024 we continued to observe a low volume of SocGholish infections that still deliver the JS within a ZIP file.
 In those cases, the ZIP filenames continued to follow an obfuscation trend first observed in 2022.
-In 2022, SocGholish began experimenting with changes to their ZIP filenames, perhaps in an attempt to evade detection based on filename patterns.
+SocGholish began experimenting with changes to their ZIP filenames, perhaps in an attempt to evade detection based on filename patterns.
 During the middle of the year, SocGholish began incorporating homoglyphs (“lookalike” characters) to replace certain characters in filenames.
 For example, instead of the typical filename Chrome.Update.zip

 , SocGholish would replace the letters C